CLI Commands

 Example:

-patterns: ["Generate a PNG image of a sunset"]
+turns: - role: user parts: - type: text patterns: ["Generate a PNG image of a sunset"]

-- type: image_format
+assertions: - type: image_format params: formats: - pngUse Cases:

 - Validate model outputs correct image format